How to Staff When Customers Arrive in Batches: Service Operations Context and Literature Review

-Because storage processes have a long history of study, we are able to draw upon a rich literature of interesting ideas.
-Many of the results that will be most relevant to us are focused on the stationary distributions of storage processes.
-Even on its own the study of stationary distributions of storage processes has a rich history, with early work including expressions of stationary distributions for shot noise processes given in \citet{gilbert1960amplitude}.
+Storage processes, which can also be referred to as dams, content processes, or even fluid queues, are positive valued, continuous time stochastic processes in which the process level will jump upwards by some amount at epochs given by a point process.
+Between jumps the process will decrease according to some function of its state.
+In generality, the release dynamics may also be a function of the history of the process rather than just the current state; such a setting will be necessary to study the multi-server queue's limiting form in the case of general service.
+Many of the results that will be most relevant here are focused on the stationary distributions of storage processes.
+Even on its own, the study of stationary distributions of storage processes has a rich history, with early work including expressions of stationary distributions for shot noise processes given in \citet{gilbert1960amplitude}.
 Later work found similar results for more general settings, including \citet{cinlar1972dams,yeo1974finite,yeo1976dam,rubinovitch1980level,kaspi1984storage}.
-A line of study that will be particularly useful for us can be found in \citet{brockwell1977stationary,brockwell1982storage}, as these works find integral equations for the stationary distributions of storage processes with a general release rule $r(\cdot)$.
+A line of study that will be particularly useful for us can be found in \citet{brockwell1977stationary,brockwell1982storage}, as these works find integral equations for the stationary distributions of storage processes in generality.
 These forms will be of great use to us in our staffing analysis.
 For precursors to this work in a different but no less interesting setting, see \citet{harrison1976stationary, harrison1978recurrence}.
-Another elegant area of study is the duality of the storage processes, for example see \citet{kaspi1989duality,perry2003duality}.
-Connections between queues and storage processes are not new in general, as the single server queue has been known to be directly related to storage processes.
-For an overview of these connections and the related ideas, see \citet{prabhu2012stochastic}.
+Connections between queues and storage processes are not new in general, as the single server queue has been known to have a workload process that is a storage process.
+However, to the best of our knowledge, our work is the first connection between multi-server queues and storage processes.
+For an overview of the pre-existing connections and related ideas, see \citet{prabhu2012stochastic}.